God (which is love) loves love. This means that Love, loves love. It also means that the Spirit of Love, loves to see, feel, and experience love.

 But Love, loves love and enjoys every reflection of love.

 The Bible tells us that “God does not respect mankind.”
 This obviously doesn’t mean that God doesn’t love and respect us.
 It means that God has no interest nor respect whatsoever in the illusions of our ego—mainly because the illusions of our ego do not exist.
 So how could they be respected?

 Personally, I love, love!
-I (the Spirit of God in me) love people who love who they are and what they do, as opposed to people who live a life that is less than satisfying.
+I (the Spirit of God in me) loves people who love who they are and what they do, as opposed to people who live a life that is less than satisfying.
 I love people who are loving, as opposed to people who are hateful, hurtful, and rude.
-I love people who take responsibility–meaning people who are so evolved, they know to look at themselves first, when issues arise instead of immediately pointing the finger at others.
+I love people who take responsibility—meaning people who are so evolved, they know to look at themselves first, when issues arise instead of immediately pointing their finger at others.

-I love males who are spiritually mature enough to honor the teacher before them and not slip into competitive mode.
+I love males who are spiritually mature enough to honor the teacher before them and not slip into a competitive mode.
 I actually had this “spiritual celebrity” come up once and introduce himself as follows: “Hi There!
 My name is “X”.
 We haven’t met before but I’ve heard a lot about you so I wanted to introduce myself.”
 I asked him if he would like to get together sometime to chat.
 He replied with, “That’s probably not a good idea.
 It might be a little too awkward because both of us are ‘alpha males.’
 But it’s nice to finally meet you.”

 I stood there wondering what the hell the guy just said.
 I had no idea what any of that meant.
 So a friend who was standing there—recognizing my bewilderment—leaned over and said to me, “What he means is that some men are so insecure about themselves that they tend to compete with other males and cannot easily stand being in the same room with them.
 I thought to myself, “Wow!
 It’s so sad to think that some people have not yet evolved beyond their primal, ego, animal selves.”